Arkaeriit/nginx_config_generator/README.md

 ### Top level configuration

-The Lua config have to specify 3 variable:
+The Lua config have to specify 4 variables:

 * `domain_name`: Your domain name such as `"example.xyz"`
 * `key_path`: The path to your SSL keys such as `"/etc/letsencrypt/live/"` if you are using certbot.
 * `hosts`: A table whose keys are the host names and whose values are a table with the host's configuration.
+* `extra`: An optional string that will be added as-is on the output file.

 ### Host configuration